nicoleump/ga-dsiplus/roadmap/week04/readme.md

     2. Projects

-    3. Any other experience related to web development, ux design, or data science
+    3. Any other experience related to data science

 5. Professional Experience